 First, a meta-analysis of sex differences in specific cognitive abilities was made within adults and children separately.
 Studies that tested the mental abilities of both adults and children but did not report the effect sizes separately were excluded from this analysis.
 The differences in specific abilities where there were not enough participants (500) or studies (1) were not reported as the magnitude of the difference would not be detected accurately.
 To avoid age and country segregation from biasing the results, effect sizes from individual samples that separated results by age and country were combined into one effect size, though this was done after the effect sizes were separated into the two major age groups.
 The composite differences were calculated with a random-effects meta-analysis using the R package metafor (Viechtbauer, 2009), which takes heterogeneity into account when calculating the mean differences.
-In some occasions, studies with missing data on relevant moderators were excluded from the analysis.

-A second meta-analysis was conducted to test whether there is a sex difference in full scale ability using only the highest quality samples; these exclusionary criteria are available in Figure 4, which reduced the number of effect sizes to 121 and the effective sample size to 390,749.
+A second meta-analysis was conducted to test whether there is a sex difference in full scale ability using only the highest quality samples; these exclusionary criteria are available in Table 3, which reduced the number of effect sizes to 121 and the effective sample size to 390,749.
 If a study reported multiple effect sizes, these effect sizes were averaged into one effect size, a process which was only done if said effect sizes were testing the same abilities.
 This is to avoid spurious publication bias that could arise from studies with smaller or larger differences reporting more effect sizes than the average study.
-To calculate the difference between men and women, a random-effects meta-analytic model was used, and the Egger's regression test (Egger et al., 1997) was used to assess whether there was publication bias in the meta-analysis.
+To calculate the difference between men and women, a random-effects meta-analytic model was used, and the Egger's regression test was used to assess whether there was publication bias in the meta-analysis.
 These meta-analytic moderator analyses were also done with the R package metafor and they have been posted in the Appendix.